alvin-tosh/Kenyatta-Ransomware/README.md

 In theory, to decrypt your files you need to send an amount of BTC to the attacker's wallet, followed by a contact sending your ID(located on the file created on desktop).
 If the attacker can confirm your payment it will possibly(or maybe not) return your encryption key and the `unlocker.exe` and you can use then to recover your files.
 This exchange can be accomplished in several ways and WILL NOT be implemented in this project for obvious reasons.

-Let's suppose you get your encryption key back.
+Suppose you get your encryption key back.
 To recover the correct key point to the following url:

 ```bash
 curl -k http://2af7161c.ngrok.io/api/keys/:id